-- 1. The examiner has been authorized by the Board to conduct examinations or inspections on behalf of the Board; - 2.
-The examiner has been assigned continuing, broad, and lead responsibility for examining or inspecting that state member bank, bank holding company, or foreign bank; and - 3.
-The examiner's responsibilities for examining, inspecting, and supervising the state member bank, bank holding company, or foreign bank: - a.
-Represent a substantial portion of the examiner's assigned responsibilities; and - b.
-Require the examiner to interact routinely with officers or employees of the state member bank, bank holding company, or foreign bank or their respective affiliates.
+- ii.
+The officer or employee has been assigned continuing, broad, and lead responsibility for examining or inspecting that depository institution or depository institution holding company; and - iii.
+The officer or employee's responsibilities for examining, inspecting, and supervising the depository institution or depository institution holding company: - 1) represent a substantial portion of the officer or employee's assigned responsibilities; and - 2) require the officer or employee to interact routinely with officers or employees of the depository institution or depository institution holding company.